amandesai01/SaveDaughter/README.md

 ### Screenshots:

-_This App Was Made Within 20hrs in Hackathon at CodeShastra - D J Sanghvi_ _This App made it to Top 10 among 80 Teams_
+_This App Was Made Within 20hrs in Hackathon at CodeShastra - D J Sanghvi._ <br>
+_This App made it to Top 10 among 80 Teams_